openzfs/openzfs-docs/docs/Getting Started/Slackware/Root on ZFS.rst

 This page shows some possible ways to configure Slackware to use zfs for the root filesystem.

 There are countless different ways to achieve such setup, particularly with the flexibility that zfs allows.
-I'm only showing you a simple recipe and giving pointers for further customization.
+We'll show only a simple recipe and give pointers for further customization.

 Kernel considerations
 ---------------------

 For this mini-HOWTO we'll be using the generic kernel and customize the stock initrd.

 If you use the huge kernel, you may want to switch to the generic kernel first, and install both the kernel-generic and mkinitrd packages.
-This makes things easier since we'll need an initrd (see below for other options).
+This makes things easier since we'll need an initrd.

 If you absolutely do not want to use an initrd, see "Other options" further down.